Self Care: How To Have Hope Even In Difficult Times

 Hope is an integral part of living a healthy and happy life.
 While there may seem like fewer reasons to be hopeful over the last year of the pandemic, it is essential to remember that there are still reasons to laugh, feel joy and be optimistic.

 Here are a few great ways that you could try and build more hope in your life.

 Redesign An Area Of Your Home

 Another way to be mindful could be to take a break from social media.
-This approach could be especially helpful to anyone that finds themselves spending a lot of time scrolling through the latest headlines.
-A constant stream of bad news can be detrimental to our mental health and lead to feelings of hopelessness.
-Removing social media from your life for a week, a day or even an hour at a time could help to boost your mood and levels of hope.
+This approach could be beneficial to anyone that finds themselves spending a lot of time scrolling through the latest headlines.
+A constant stream of bad news can be detrimental to our mental health and lead to hopeless feelings.
+Removing social media from your life for a week, a day, or even an hour at a time could help to boost your mood and levels of hope.